The Taking of Pelham One Two Three (1998 film)

-The Taking of Pelham One Two Three is a 1998 American television crime thriller film directed by Félix Enríquez Alcalá and starring Edward James Olmos.
+The Taking of Pelham One Two Three is a 1998 American television crime thriller film directed by Félix Enríquez Alcalá and starring Edward James Olmos, Vincent D'Onofrio, Donnie Wahlberg, and Lorraine Bracco.
 It is a television adaptation of the novel of the same name by Morton Freedgood (writing under the pseudonym John Godey), and is a remake of the 1974 film adaptation.
 It was followed by a 2009 remake.

 Premise

 Edward James Olmos plays Detective Anthony Piscotti, a New York City police officer.
-He is trying to crack the hijacking of a New York City Subway train where the antagonists are holding the passengers for ransom.
+He is trying to crack the hijacking of a New York City Subway train where the antagonists, led by Vincent D'Onofrio as Mr. Blue, are holding the passengers for ransom.